CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

 ![Azure Local with Arc gateway outbound connectivity](./images/0-1NodePrivatePathComponents.dark.svg)

 ---

-## Types of Network Traffic and Routing with Azure Local private path
+## Outbound Network flows in Azure Local private path

 When using Azure Local private path, operating system (OS) and Arc Resource Bridge appliance VM network traffic is categorized based on how it should be routed.
 Clearly distinguishing these categories helps administrators correctly configure network routing rules, ensuring secure, efficient, and compliant connectivity between on-premises infrastructure and Azure services over Azure ExpressRoute or Site to Site VPNs.

-### Traffic Categories:
+### Traffic Categories

 1. **🟦 OS HTTP and HTTPS traffic that must bypass Azure Firewall Explicit Proxy** Specific HTTP and HTTPS connections that should not pass through Azure Firewall Explicit Proxy.
 Instead, these connections directly reach their intended internal destinations, typically due to technical requirements or performance considerations.
 Private Link endpoints such as Key Vault or Storage accounts should be also added to the proxy bypass list if your organization requires their usage.

 2. **🟨 OS HTTP traffic that cannot use Arc proxy and must be sent to Azure Firewall Explicit Proxy**